d-kozak/mongo-assignment/Assignment.md

 ```

 ## 5) Probability analysis
-I decided to analyze is what is the probability of each review to belong to a specific company.
+I decided to analyze is what is the probability of each review belonging to a specific company.
 ```js
 db.reviews.aggregate(
     [